Most recent activities are listed first.

-I enjoyed helping financial literacy nonprofit Rock The Street, Wall Street (based in Nashville, Tennessee and expanding in Texas), with its SXSWEdu Expo display in March.
+I enjoyed helping financial literacy nonprofit Rock The Street, Wall Street (based in Nashville, Tennessee and expanding in Texas and across continents), with its SXSW Edu Expo display in March.
 I did some work with the organization in 2020, but COVID kept us from moving forward very far in Texas.
 Things are looking up, though.
 If you have an interest in this financial literacy program for young women in high school, I am happy to connect you.
 To read a former blog post about the organization, follow this link.

 I was busy writing and teaching during 2021.
 See my Media Room for updates and links.

 I also helped Bee Cave Arts Foundation lay the groundwork for an outdoor tech art festival, BuzzFest.
-Follow the link to the new WordPress website I created for them.
-Other projects have included the installation of Qgiv online gift processing (and silent auction platform), cleaning-up MailChimp and preparing e-blasts (see the newsletter page), and cleaning-up a former GoDaddy platform.
+Other projects included the installation of Qgiv online gift processing (and silent auction platform), cleaning-up MailChimp and preparing e-blasts (see the newsletter page), and cleaning-up a former GoDaddy platform.
 I also did some photo documentation and provided social media support via my own channels.
 This work was done part-time and as a volunteer, a combination of both.

 During 2020, I worked part of part-time for two nonprofit organizations, focusing generally on grant research and writing, infrastructure improvements, and online communications.
 One of these is based in Nashville, Rock The Street, Wall Street.
 To read more from my perspective about this successful and innovative financial literacy program, follow the link to my post.
 To learn more about my work during 2020, see my Media Room.